Overview

 ways.
 It can be used to display single items as well as items that contain subitem

-can also enable users to sort items in the ListView control based on those
+also enable users to sort items in the ListView control based on those subitems,

-subitems, regardless of the type of data being presented.
-This ability to sort items
+regardless of the type of data being presented.
+This ability to sort items and their

-and their subitems enables your application to behave in ways that are familiar to
+subitems enables your application to behave in ways that are familiar to users of

 ListView display of data and the ability to sort its contents.